IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 ## Settings Persistence

 All settings are saved to localStorage:
-- `market-seeder-settings`: JSON object with structure_id, transportCost, minMargin, minProfit, minVolume, noCompetitionOnly, buyBudget, selectedCategories
+- `market-seeder-settings`: JSON object with structureId, transportCost, minMargin, minProfit, minVolume, noCompetitionOnly, selectedCategories

 ---

 ## Watchlist Tab

-The Watchlist tab allows you to track specific items and monitor their stock levels in your alliance structure.
+The Watchlist tab allows you to track specific items and monitor their stock levels and depletion metrics in your alliance structure.
+The UI matches the Depletion tab but works with your curated list of items instead of all sell orders.

 ### Features